What is a home sensor?

 Some things sensors do not do.

-The output from sensors is not constantly monitored.
-It cannot be used to spot an urgent situation or alert the emergency services.
+The readings from sensors are not constantly monitored.
+They cannot be used to spot an urgent situation or alert the emergency services.

 They can be used to initiate in-person conversations, rather than replace them.